MojoliciousDotIO/mojolicious.io/blog/2017/12/13/day-13-more-about-roles/index.markdown

 The third thing you might notice is the name of the package that I chose.
 The only thing that limits what classes the role can be consumed by is the `requires` keyword.
-Howver clearly this role is intended to work with functionality provided by Mojo::DOM and so this name is a good choice.
+However clearly this role is intended to work with functionality provided by Mojo::DOM and so this name is a good choice.

 ## Composing Roles